Scheduled MonumentsWalesBarland Motte and Bailey

 What is Barland Motte and Bailey?

-Barland Motte and Bailey is a medieval motte and bailey castle located in Radnorshire, Wales, dating to the Norman period of the eleventh or twelfth century.
+Barland Motte and Bailey is a medieval motte and bailey castle situated in Radnorshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD143.

 What period does Barland Motte and Bailey date from?

 Barland Motte and Bailey dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Barland Motte and Bailey?